SondreUM/UiTHack25/noob/noob5/README.md

-# Noob - Noob1
+# Noob - Noob5

 > Noob - easy

-A rivaling gang stolen your flag.
-You need to get it back.
-Are you up for the challenge?
+One last time the flag has been stolen.
+This time they even had courage to invite us to take it back.
+This must mean they are confident in their countermeasures.
+We don't really have a choice though.
+Best of luck

-You can connect to their server with the following command `ssh noob1@uithack.td.org.uit.no -p 6000`
+You can connect to their server with the following command `ssh noob5@uithack.td.org.uit.no -p 6004`

-The password is `noobyPenguin`
+The password is the flag from the previous noob challenge.

-Read up on the "cat" command if you are not familiar with it.

 Use command `exit` to disconnect from the server when you are done.